opea-project/GenAIInfra/kubeai/README.md

 # Deploying the Models

 This section describes how to deploy various models.
 All the examples below use Kubernetes Persistent Volumes and Claims (PV/PVC) to store the models.
 The Kubernetes Storage Class (SC) is called `standard`.
-You can tune the storage configuration to match your environment during the installation (see `opea-values.yaml`, `cacheProfiles` for more information).
+You can tune the storage configuration to match your environment during the installation (see `cacheProfiles` in `opea-values.yaml`).

 The models in the examples below are deployed to `$NAMESPACE`.
 Please set that according to your needs.